speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 ssh -i "~/mark.pem" mark@54.245.175.86
 ```

-Of course you will need to change the log in credentials shown here (i.e. the username and keyfile name) with your own. **Also be aware that the cluster DNS address will change everyday**.
+Of course you will need to change the log in credentials shown here (i.e. the username and keyfile name) with your own. **Also be aware that the cluster IP address will change everyday**.
 We will update you on this each day.

 You might be prompted to accept an RSA key - if so just type yes and you will log in to the cluster!